French Assurance Vie (French Life Insurance investment policies)

 There are thousands of managed funds available on the international markets.

-Each Assurance Vie will however provide you with a limited list to choose from - with a choice of up to around 400 independent funds in the better contracts
+Most Assurance Vie will however provide you with a limited list to choose from - with a choice of up to around 500 independent funds in the better contracts

-Funds may be specialised in specific geographies (US, Europe, Emerging Markets, Latin America, ...) or specific sectors (Health, Technology, Commodities, ...).
+Funds may provide access to specific geographies (US, Europe, Emerging Markets, China, ...) or specific sectors (Health, Technology, Commodities, ...).

-Some funds are generic, leaving the choice between shares & bonds, regions & sectors, entirely up to the fund manager himself - depending on his view of the economic environment.
+Some funds are “flexible”, leaving the choice between shares & bonds, regions & sectors, etc. entirely up to the fund manager - depending on their view of the economic environment.

 Examples of managed funds found recently in various Assurance Vie contracts include: